 (c) greyhound racing clubs registered with RWWA.

-[Section 110B inserted by No. 29 of 2009 s.
+[Section 110B inserted: No. 29 of 2009 s.
 20.]

 111. Burswood Casino Agreement cl.
 22, when Commission may decide questions as to

 In relation to the Agreement to which the Casino (Burswood Island) Agreement Act 1985 refers, any question arising from the operation of clause 22 of that Agreement or as to any condition relating to the playing of bingo to which paragraph (a)(iii) of Schedule A to that Agreement refers may be determined by the Commission with the consent of —